MolinLab/Holomics/README.md

 workflow should be followed.
 Firstly, the user needs to upload the datasets to be able to use them for the (single) omics analysis.
-Afterwards, the user should go with the datasets into the single-omics analysis, where key variables are identified and the datasets are filtered accordingly.
+Afterwards, the user should go with the datasets into the single-omics analysis, where key features are identified and the datasets are filtered accordingly.
 After the single-omics analyses, the user can apply the multi-omics analyses to identify correlations between 2-n datasets.
 NOTE: If the user already uploaded pre-filtered (ideally by